freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-080.md

 # --description--

-The default color of link that has not yet been clicked on a page is typically blue.
+The default color of a link that has not yet been clicked on is typically blue.
 The default color of a link that has already been visited from a page is typically purple.

 To make the `footer` links the same color regardless if a link has been visited, use a type selector for the anchor element (`a`) and use the value `black` for the `color` property.